 Leading vs Kerning in Typography

 Leading and kerning are two of the most important elements in typography.
-While leading is the space between lines, kerning refers to the spacing between individual letters and characters within a text — both letters and numbers.
+While leading is the space between lines, kerning refers to the spacing between individual letters and characters.
 Both leading and kerning can be adjusted for optimal legibility, but leading has a greater impact on overall readability since it affects larger pieces of text.

 Kerning is particularly important for logos, typefaces, and other letterforms that require a more precise level of control over spacing between individual characters.
 In contrast, leading is often used to provide visual balance and clarity to longer blocks of text.